hhenrichsen/old-blog-posts/python-1.md

 For me, this is how I started off.
 I found a mentor on YouTube, and followed along with him.
-I regarded the concepts that I was being taught as if they were magic, and only found interesting pieces.
+I regarded the concepts that I was being taught as if they were magic, and only learned the interesting pieces.
 I remember ranting to my brother one night, and saying "Why even teach lists?
 No one would ever use them!"
 After a few years, lists are one of my favorite tools.

 In this guide, I hope to convey things first as ideas with examples before moving into code.
 I won't go into the setup or installation of python on your